 Creativity

-To measure creativity, we used a subset of questions from the Torrance Tests of Creative Thinking (TTCT; Torrance, 1966).
+To measure creativity, we used a subset of four tasks selected from the verbal subscale of the Torrance Tests of Creative Thinking (TTCT; Torrance, 1966).
 TTCT measures creativity by using a set of open-ended idea-generation tasks, which engages divergent thinking abilities.
 TTCT is the most widely used creative test and has been regarded as the gold standard of creativity measure (Cramond, 2020).
 There are two modalities, TTCT-figural that requires mostly drawing responses and TTCT-verbal that elicits written or oral responses.
-Although studies have found that TTCT-figural to be a more comprehensive, reliable and valid measure of creativity than TTCT-verbal (Kim, 2017), no online questionnaire platforms offer a reliable solution to collect drawing responses, hence only questions that warrant text responses were chosen.
+Although studies have found that TTCT-figural to be a more comprehensive, reliable and valid measure of creativity than TTCT-verbal (Kim, 2017), no online platforms offer a reliable solution to collect drawing responses, hence only questions that warrant text responses were chosen.

-For each question, participants were asked to generate as many ideas as possible in under 3 minutes.
+For each question, participants were asked to generate as many ideas as possible in under 2 minutes.
 An example of a task is “try to think of many different possible uses for a brick.”
+Participants could not proceed to the next question until the 2 minutes had elapsed.
+The standard TTCT uses a 3 min response period per trial.
+We used a shorter duration because we were collecting data through an online platform, and we were concerned that a longer duration would deter people from participating.

+The responses were manually screened to make sure that participants were performing the task as instructed.
+If responses were irrelevant to the question on any trials, the data from that subject was excluded.

-Their Responses were rated on fluency (the number of ideas), flexibility (the number of categories), and originality (the number of novel ideas).
-Ratings were assigned by the first author according to the guidelines on the TTCT interpretive manual (Torrance, 2018) without viewing the other responses from the subject.
+Responses were rated on fluency (the number of ideas), flexibility (the number of categories), and originality (the number of novel ideas).
+Fluency is scored by counting the number of answers.
+Flexibility is scored by counting the number of categories.
+Originality is scored by counting how many times an answer is duplicated among other participants, which suggests that the answer is not original.
+To obtain the originality raw score, this number is inverted using 1/n.
+The sum of the three sub scores forms the creativity total score.
+Hence, there is little subjectivity in scoring and TTCT is largely reliable (Runco & Acar, 2012).

+One rater scored the TTCT according to the guidelines on the TTCT interpretive manual (Torrance, 2018).
+Interrater reliability was assessed by having a second rater independently scored a subset of 30 responses.
+The intraclass correlation coefficient (ICC) across the items was ??.

-To prepare the TTCT data for analysis, the ratings on fluency, flexibility, and originality were added up to form a total creativity score, which was converted to a standard score with a mean of 100.
+To prepare the TTCT data for analysis, the ratings on fluency, flexibility, and originality were added up to form a total creativity score, which was converted to a standard score with a mean of 100 and standard deviation of 20.
+According to the Interpretive Manual (Torrance, 2018), the frequency distribution usually captures a range of total scores from <50 to 150+.
+The total scores were used in the main analyses for our hypotheses, while the sub-scores of fluency, flexibility, and originality were used in the exploratory analysis.